Opioid Prevention Education Project

 In collaboration with local community partners, R-AHEC will coordinate community engagement and outreach efforts addressing opioid substance abuse, prevention, and available treatments.
 These events will include qualified guest speakers and presenting, such as addiction specialists, counselors, and community health workers.
 Each event will provide regional resources for community members.

-In collaboration with local educational partners, R-AHEC will coordinate outreach events addressing opioid use and abuse, prevention, and treatment for current college and high school students.
-Each event will provide regional resources for students.
+In collaboration with local educational partners, coordinate outreach events addressing opioid misuse, abuse, prevention, stigma, and treatment for current college and high school students.

 For more information or to request a training please fill out the form below or call us at 585-786-6275.